Category Archives: Syndicated

 Jackson Reed says: Guess That Record with Jackson Reed (background illustration to look like a 45rpm record with white writing on a red label)Guess That Record starts with an interview where the guest and I talk about their career.
 In the second half of the show, I pull a record out of my collection, and we then play a game of 20 questions to determine the identity of the album.
 Once that’s done, we have a discussion about the record..

-Guess That Record is hosted by Jackson Reed and airs on CKMS-FM every fourth Wednesday from 11:00am to 11:59am.
+Guess That Record is hosted by Jackson Reed and airs on CKMS-FM Fridays from 9:02am to 10:00am.

 The Feminist Shift